Windermere Jetty Museum of Boats, Steam and Stories, Rayrigg Road, Windermere,, LA231BN – Visit Now

 As Ratty from Kenneth Grahame’s 1908 children’s classic The Wind in the Willows sagely remarked to Mole: “Believe me, my young friend, there is nothing – absolutely nothing – half so much worth doing as simply messing about in boats.”
 Grahame would know, having spent much of his childhood doing just that on the River Thames in rural Berkshire.
 It’s a shame that he died nearly 90 years too late to see the opening of the Windermere Jetty Museum of Boats, Steam and Stories in Cumbria – a place he surely would have loved.
 Dedicated, at its core, to the simple, timeless pleasure of bobbing around on the water, this unusual new centre represents a very special addition to the region’s cultural offer, which will bring joy to both hardcore boat aficionados and those with a more passing curiosity alike.

-The museum tells the story of 200-years of boats, boating and boat building in the Lake District
+The extremely family-friendly museum tells the story of 200 years of boats, boating and boat building in the Lake District

-A series of new jetties allow visitors to take a trip around Windermere aboard Osprey (1902), a fully-restored Edwardian steam launch; or to arrive at the museum in style on board the Red Cruise.
-Once you’re through the door, highlights on display include the Trimite, a Formula 1 racing catamaran which set the world record of 144 mph in 1983; SL Dolly, one of the oldest mechanically powered boats ever built, and which sat at the bottom of Ullswater for over 60 years; and the flat-bottomed rowing boat in which Beatrix Potter passed many happy hours sketching and fishing on the tarns near her home.
+A series of new jetties allow visitors to take a trip around Windermere aboard Osprey – a fully-restored Edwardian steam launch, or to arrive at the museum in style on board the Red Cruise.
+Once you’re through the door, highlights on display include: the Trimite, a Formula 1 racing catamaran which set the world record of 144 mph in 1983; SL Dolly, one of the oldest mechanically powered boats ever built, and which sat at the bottom of Ullswater for over 60 years; and the flat-bottomed rowing boat in which Beatrix Potter passed many happy hours sketching and fishing on the tarns near her home.
 The museum is a great place for kids, too, with plenty of interactive elements, code-breaking games and extra activities to enjoy during the school holidays.

-We’d recommend ending your visit by calling at the museum’s café, where stunning lakeside views
+We’d recommend ending your visit by calling at the museum’s café, with stunning lakeside views.

-The ancient craft of boat building is also paid tribute within the museum’s unique open-access conservation workshop, where visitors can watch vessels being restored using traditional techniques and skills.
-Lastly, though the vibe may differ from the elaborate banquets held at Toad Hall, we’d recommend ending your visit by calling at the museum’s café, where stunning lakeside views compliment a range of traditional Lakeland dishes with a contemporary twist made using locally sourced ingredients.
+Ice cream, light snacks and drinks are available from the recently restored Windermere Fire Station for those that arrive less prepared.
+Or, we’d highly recommend ending your visit by calling at the museum’s excellent café, where stunning lakeside views compliment a range of traditional Lakeland dishes with a contemporary twist made using locally sourced ingredients.

 All in all, Windermere Jetty Museum of Boats, Steam and Stories makes for the perfect day out.